 - dry mouth

 - eye redness

 More serious side effects of these medications are rare.
-If you experience one of the following side effects after taking either medication, seek emergency medical attention:
+If you have one of the following side effects after taking either medication, seek emergency medical attention:

-Children may experience any of the side effects or rare allergic reactions that adults do, but children are also susceptible to completely different reactions to antihistamines.
-They may become stimulated, restless or sleepless, even when taking plain Zyrtec or Claritin.
-Conversely, if children are given too large a dose of either of these drugs, they can become groggy.
+Children may have any of the side effects that adults do, but they can also have completely different reactions to antihistamines.
+Children may become stimulated, restless, or sleepless.
+However, if you give your children a dose of either drug that’s too large, they can become groggy.

 Both Zyrtec and Claritin may make you drowsy or tired.
-For that reason, you shouldn’t take these medicines if you are also taking muscle relaxers, sleeping pills, or other medicines that cause drowsiness.
-Even though they are less sedating than other antihistamines, when you add any other sedating drug to them, you can become extremely sleepy.
+For that reason, you shouldn’t take these medications if you also take muscle relaxers, sleeping pills, or other drugs that cause drowsiness.
+Taking them at the same time that you take sedating drugs can make you extremely sleepy.

 Do not take either of these medicines and then consume alcohol.
-Alcohol may multiply side effects and make you dangerously sleepy.
+Alcohol may multiply side effects and make you dangerously drowsy.